Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/redistribution.md

 Redistribution is opt-in only for AVSs, Operators, Stakers.
 AVSs choose whether to enable redistribution, Operators choose whether to accept the redistribution conditions, and Stakers decide whether to delegate to Operators running redistribution.

+In general, there is a larger incentive to slash user funds when redistribution is enabled.
+Redistributable Operator Sets may offer higher rewards, but these should be considered against the increased slashing risks.

 :::note
-All non-ETH assets, including Liquid Staking Tokens (LSTs), EIGEN, and AVS tokens, can be redistributed.
+All ERC-20 assets other than ETH, including Liquid Staking Tokens (LSTs), EIGEN, and AVS tokens, can be redistributed.
 ETH is not yet eligible for redistribution.
 :::